|Home > Arhiva > 2021 > Numar: 1 > Editorial - Current research on the social implications of the pandemic caused by the coronavirus SARS-CoV-2

 A research on the transformation of challenges into opportunities in the practicum online training of future social workers describes current elements in university education in the field and is conducted by a team formed by Loreni Baciu and Loredana Trancă.

-PhD student in Sociology and journalist Luca Vincenti has published research on the challenges of mass communication in the context of Covid-19, with some implications for social work.
+Sociologist and criminologist Luca Vincenti has published research on the challenges of mass communication in the context of Covid-19, with some implications for social work.

 Also accepted for publication was a paper by PhD student Mihaela Rada on child abuse in the family, in the context of the pandemic, with results on the psychological and social work perspective.